otto-de/jlineup/docs/CLI.md

 Now you have a `jlineup.jar` in your current directory.

-For best results, you need a "real" web browser installed on your system.
-JLineup supports Google Chrome (Chromium also works) or Firefox at the moment.
-As JLineup is written in Java, you need a Java Runtime Environment in version 8 or higher.
+As JLineup is written in Java, you need a Java Runtime Environment in version 17 or higher.
 OpenJDK is fine!
+If you don't have a Chrome or Firefox installed, JLineup will (try to) download it for you, so you don't need to worry about that.

 If those prerequisites are fulfilled, you can make a test run: